Anna Kinberg Batra: Elected representative

 She has also been an elected member of the Stockholm County Council and the municipal council in Nacka Municipality.
 Prior to the 2006 general election she worked at the Stockholm Chamber of Commerce, and prior to that she worked in different companies as a public relations consultant.
 She has authored the book Indien – från stackare till stormakt ("India – From Wretch to Great Power", Timbro, 2005).

-Kinberg became known to the general public when she stated that "people from Stockholm are more intelligent than people from rural areas" in her 1998 election campaign.
+Kinberg Batra became known to the general public when she stated that "people from Stockholm are more intelligent than people from rural areas" in her 1998 election campaign.
 In 2014, she apologized for this statement and said that "it is still the stupidest thing I've said publicly".

 In the Riksdag from 2006, she was chairman of the Committee on European Union Affairs from 2007 to 2010, and chairman of the Committee on Finance from 2010 to 2014.

 Leader of the Moderate Party

-Following the defeat of the Moderate Party in the general election in September 2014, Kinberg Batra was de jure took leadership of the party.
+Following the defeat of the Moderate Party in the general election in September 2014, Kinberg Batra took de facto leadership of the party.
 On 9 December 2014, the Moderate Party's nomination committee nominated Anna Kinberg Batra to succeed Fredrik Reinfeldt as party leader.
 She was elected to the position at the party congress on 10 January 2015, becoming the party's first female leader.

 She faced criticism from voters and from within the Moderate Party after the December agreement, which made it possible for Prime Minister Stefan Löfven's centre-left minority government coalition to continue in office.
 On 9 October 2015, following the Christian Democrats' departure from the agreement, Kinberg Batra announced that the agreement was now dissolved.

 On 25 August 2017, she announced that she would resign the leadership of the Moderate Party, owing to heavy criticism from within the party.
 She was succeeded by Ulf Kristersson on 1 October 2017.

+Governor of Stockholm County

+In 2023 she was appointed Governor of Stockholm County by the Kristersson Cabinet.

+In March 2024, her decision to recruit two of her close friends to well compensated positions within the administration, without announcing the positions as open, sparked controversy.
+While Kinberg Batra defends the recruitment, stating that the candidates are the best suited candidates for the positions, the controversy led the Swedish Prosecution Authority's anti-corruption agency (Riksenheten mot korruption) to launch an investigation.
+Prime Minister Ulf Kristersson expressed support for the anti-corruption investigation.

+In a separate corruption allegation, Kinberg Batra expensed her private lunches and dinners on the government.

+Kinberg Batra also received criticism for increasing the budget threefold for the Tessin Palace, the Governors official residence.
+During 2023 she defended these claims stating that the king's visit during his golden jubilee required more money to be spent at the palace.
+This increase in budget however remained in 2024 when no such events were scheduled to take place fueling mass criticism.